evidence-dev/evidence/sites/docs/pages/deployment/netlify/index.md

 </Alert>

-[Netlify](https://www.netlify.com) is a cloud platform for building and deploying web apps and frontend sites.
-It can be used to deploy Evidence apps by linking your Evidence project.

 Netlify lets you host a public version of your app for free, or you can create and host a password-protected version with Netlify's $15/month plan.